elcapykkzxd/NavPathX/Docs.md

 **Q: Is this compatible with other pathfinding modules?**

-A: NavPath X is standalone and doesn't require other modules.
+A: NavPathX is standalone and doesn't require other modules.
 Using multiple pathfinding systems on the same NPC may cause conflicts.

 **Q: How do I contribute?**